Use a Trade Show Booth with Modular Panels for a Premium Appearance

 Another display panel derivative, recently arrived from Europe, is the LITE panel system.
 The “LITETHING” is built with plastic based panels, slightly smaller in size, at 27” x 27” for the full size panels.
 The LITE panels are available in full size and half size, straight and curved shapes, and are connected with plastic nodes.
 The nodes can be flat or hinged, and there are even 3-way hinges.

 The LITE graphic panels are easily reconfigured into a variety of different shapes and configurations, by combining the different sizes and shapes and hinges in different ways.
-Trade show booths made with LITE panels tend to have curved shapes and returns, allowing the panel displays to be stable without adding feet.
+Trade show booth designs made with LITE panels tend to have curved shapes and returns, allowing the panel displays to be stable without adding feet.

 Graphics for the LITE panels come in two standard approaches; first is a laminated adhesive graphic very similar to that used for a vehicle wrap, adhered to the plastic face of the LITE panel.
 The graphic can be placed on front and back of the panels, allowing them to be turned around to show different graphics as required.
 Changing graphics requires removing the adhesive backed graphic, which means the old graphic skin will not be usable again.